 How to store leftovers

-If you have leftover cobbler, store it in an airtight container in the refrigerator for up to three days.
-For the best texture, it’s recommended to reheat individual portions in the oven rather than the microwave to maintain the crispy topping.
+Put any leftover cobbler in an airtight container and keep it in the fridge for up to three days.
+To keep the topping crispy, reheat in the oven rather than the microwave.

 Reheating tips